DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 Commercial providers of digital content can learn a lot from the pirates.
 The best ones are already doing that.
 [Netflix](http://www.netflix.com), the most successful web service for streaming films and growing competitor for pay tv, is known for buying films based on their popularity on [The Pirate Bay](http://thepiratebay.se).

-### Examples <!--no actual examples are mentioned here-->
+### Examples <!--Margreet: no actual examples are mentioned here-->
-Pirate platforms are, by their nature, even more volatile than online bookstores and e-reading platforms.
+Pirate platforms are, by their nature, even more volatile than online bookstores and ereading platforms.
 They get easily cracked down, and they can easily reshape under new names or modified concepts.

 #### All-purpose download sites
 Sites like [The Pirate Bay](http://www.thepiratebay.se) offer all kinds of media for download: films, music, computer games and software, and electronic books.
-Since they are widely used, display current download statistics and since their technology (bittorrent ) depend on user participation for their downloads to stay alive, they can provide great insight into what is really popular among readers.
+Since they are widely used, display current download statistics and since their technology (bittorrent) depend on user participation for their downloads to stay alive, they can provide great insight into what is really popular among readers.

 The content listed on The Pirate Bay and other sites for the bittorrent protocol tends to be mainstream: Hollywood films, pop music, and a tendency towards non-fiction and technical handbook literature alongside fantasy and Science Fiction among the ebook downloads.
 For example, on a particular day and minute in June 2014, the book "Atlas of Ancient Worlds" had more than 2000 downloads in 48 hours.
 In comparison, the most popular film - an episode of the TV series "Game of Thrones" - had more than 70000 downloads.